ruoshan/autoportforward/README.md

 A handy tool to automatically set up proxies that expose the remote container's listening ports back to the local machine.
-Just like `kubectl portforward` or `docker run -p LOCAL:REMOTE`, but automatically discover and update the ports to be forwarded on the fly.
+Just like `kubectl portforward` or `docker run -p LOCAL:REMOTE`, but automatically discover and update the ports to be forwarded on the fly. `apf` can create listening ports in the container and forward them back as well.

-I often find myself forgot to add `-p` option when testing a image with docker, or missed to expose some other ports.
+I often find myself forgetting to add `-p` option when testing a docker image or missing to expose some other ports.
 Now I don't need to worry about that, I just run the following commands:

 ```